PostgreSQL pgvector Usage vector

 Overview

-This document will cover the method of using the pgvector extension in Samsung Cloud Platform PostgreSQL (DBaaS) and EPAS (DBaaS) products.
-In PostgreSQL, the extension feature allows for the use of additional functions not provided by PostgreSQL.
+In this document, we will discuss how to use the pgvector extension in the Samsung Cloud Platform PostgreSQL(DBaaS), EPAS(DBaaS) products.
+In PostgreSQL, you can use additional features not provided by PostgreSQL through the extension mechanism.
 The pgvector extension adds open-source vector similarity search to PostgreSQL.
-This document will explain how to set up the pgvector extension, create and store vectors, and query them.
+In this document, we explore how to configure the pgvector extension, and how to create, store, and query vectors.
 The current latest version is v0.8.0, and more detailed usage can be found in the official documentation (https://github.com/pgvector/pgvector/blob/master/README.md).

-Vector similarity is a method used to measure how similar two items are by representing them as a series of numbers, or vectors.
-Vector similarity is typically calculated using distance metrics such as cosine similarity or Euclidean distance.
-Euclidean distance measures the straight-line distance between two vectors, while cosine similarity measures the cosine of the angle between two vectors.
-The similarity value typically ranges from 0 to 1, with higher values indicating higher similarity.
+Vector similarity is a method used to measure how similar two items are by representing them as a series of numeric vectors.
+Vector similarity is typically calculated using distance metrics such as cosine similarity (cosine similarity) or Euclidean distance (Euclidean distance).
+Euclidean distance measures the straight-line distance between two vectors, whereas cosine similarity measures the cosine value of the angle between two vectors.
+Similarity values generally range between 0 and 1, and higher values indicate greater similarity.
+It is high.
 Vector similarity is widely used in various applications such as recommendation systems, text classification, image recognition, and clustering.

-Embedding is a technique used to evaluate the relevance of text, images, videos, or other types of information.
-By evaluating the information, machine learning models can efficiently identify relationships and similarities between data, recognize patterns, and make accurate predictions.
+Embedding is a technique that evaluates the relevance of text, images, video, or other types of information.
+Through this evaluation, machine learning models can efficiently identify relationships and similarities between data, enabling them to recognize patterns and make accurate predictions.

-First, check if the pgvector extension is installed and available for use.
+First, verify whether the pgvector extension is installed and available.

 SELECT * FROM pg_catalog.pg_available_extensions where name=’pgvector’;

-If it is not listed, the pgvector extension package is not installed on the DB server.
-Please request package installation through the Samsung Cloud Platform Console’s ‘1:1 Inquiry’ and proceed.
+If it is not displayed in the list, the pgvector extension package is not installed on the DB server, so please request package installation through the ‘1:1 inquiry’ of Samsung Cloud Platform Conolse and then proceed.

 To enable the pgvector extension, execute the CREATE EXTENSION statement to load the package into the DB.